East Coast

 Sun Studios Tour.
 Credit: Catherine Parker

-The tour starts upstairs with retelling of the early years with the original equipment.
-Then head into the actual studio with musical equipment and worn linoleum floors on a guided tour.
-It’s one of the best places for music in Memphis with teens .
+The tour starts upstairs with a retelling of the early years with the original equipment.
+Then, on a guided tour, you head into the actual studio with musical equipment and worn linoleum floors.
+This is one of the top things to do in Memphis with kids.

 Crater of Diamonds State Park in Arkansas